 To learn how to defensively publish, watch the instructional video.

-Welcome to IP.com Publishing and the Prior Art Database (PAD)Registering an IP.com Account and Accessing Solutions
+Introduction to Defensive Publishing and the Prior Art Database (PAD)

 Updating your Account Information